filecoin-project/curio/documentation/en/configuration/default-curio-configuration.md

   # Note: This mechanism will delay taking deal data from markets, providing backpressure to the market subsystem.
   # Like with the trees tasks, it is possible that this queue grows more than this limit, the backpressure is only
   # applied to sectors entering the pipeline.
+  # Only applies to PoRep pipeline (DoSnap = false)
   #
   # type: int
   #MaxQueuePoRep = 0

+  # MaxQueueSnapEncode is the maximum number of sectors that can be queued waiting for UpdateEncode to start processing.
+  # 0 means unlimited.
+  # This applies backpressure to the market subsystem by delaying the ingestion of deal data.
+  # Only applies to the Snap Deals pipeline (DoSnap = true).
+  #
+  # type: int
+  #MaxQueueSnapEncode = 16

+  # MaxQueueSnapProve is the maximum number of sectors that can be queued waiting for UpdateProve to start processing.
+  # 0 means unlimited.
+  # This applies backpressure to the market subsystem by delaying the ingestion of deal data.
+  # Only applies to the Snap Deals pipeline (DoSnap = true).
+  #
+  # type: int
+  #MaxQueueSnapProve = 0

   # Maximum time an open deal sector should wait for more deal before it starts sealing
   #